department-of-veterans-affairs/va.gov-vfs-teams/Norms/norms-communication.md

 ### Look for documentation before posting a question in Slack (or contacting DSVA).
 * See your team's Github "Product" folder or onboarding guides.
-* If you don't find an answer, post your question in *#vfs-platform-support*.
+* If you don't find an answer, post your question in the *#vfs-platform-support* channel.

 ### Use Slack channels for different purposes.